artsy/eigen/HACKS.md

 When updating to rn-0.69.10 we had to patch this due to kotlin version missmatch.

-## deprecated-react-native-prop-types dependency

-#### When can we remove this:

-When we upgrade our deps to a version of react-native that includes removal of deprecated PropTypes.

-#### Explanation/Context:

-When updating to rn-0.69.10 we had to patch this due to deprecation of PropTypes.
-For this reason we also installed `deprecated-react-native-prop-types` to avoid errors and we patched the `react-native` package to use the deprecated PropTypes coming from the `deprecated-react-native-prop-types` package.

 ## react-native-image-crop-picker getRootVC patch

 #### When can we remove this: